spring-attic/sample-zuul-filters/README.md

 - `AddResponseHeaderFilter`: adds a random `X-Foo` header to the response
 - `ModifyResponseBodyFilter`: Adds a prefix to the response using `RequestContext.setResponseBody(String)`.
 Only runs if `service` query parameter is NOT set.
 - `ModifyResponseDataStreamFilter`: Adds a prefix to the response using `RequestContext.setResponseDataStream(InputStream)`.
 Only runs if `service` query parameter is set.
+- `PrefixRequestEntityFilter`: Adds a prefix to the request body by using a request wrapper and `RequestContext.setRequest()`.
+Only runs if `service` query parameter is set.
 - `QueryParamServiceIdPreFilter`: sets the `serviceId` to the value of the `service` query parameter.
+- `UppercaseRequestEntityFilter`: Upper cases the request body by setting `RequestContext.setRequest("requestEntity")`.
+Only runs if `service` query parameter is NOT set.

 ## Examples